tymyrddin/red-crypt/source/docs/ciphers/caesar.md

 \begin{align} C\equiv P \oplus 3\mod(26) \end{align}

+## RootMe challenge

+[RootMe Challenge: Monoalphabetic substitution - Caesar](https://www.root-me.org/en/Challenges/Cryptanalysis/Monoalphabetic-substitution-Caesar): We just caught the messenger of the Emperor.
+He transmitted a coded message to his son.
+This could be an important message.
+You’ve to decrypt it !
+To validate, you must enter the concatenation of the first letters of each line followed by the concatenation of the last letters of each line (for example : `tfhqdlhfpkmeokgq`).

-## Solution
+### Solution

-I used [Hack Caesar 26](https://github.com/tymyrddin/scripts-cryptanalysis/blob/main/ciphers/caesar/caesar_hack26.py) and a pattern and poem emerged.
+I used [Hack Caesar 26](https://github.com/tymyrddin/scripts-classical-ciphers/tree/main/caesar/caesar_hack26.py) and a pattern and poem emerged.

 ## Resources